 "Having to maintain two networks – one legacy, one modern – diverts resources away from new deployments," explained FCC Chairman Ajit Pai.
 "By definition, every dollar that is spent maintaining fading copper networks cannot be spent on fiber."

-As consumer and business demands for copper phone lines sharply decreases, and the cost to maintain legacy POTS rises, it simply makes sense for providers to abandon these outmoded networks for a more advanced alternative.
+As consumer and business demands for copper phone lines sharply decreases, and the cost to maintain legacy Plain Old Telephone Service (POTS) rises, it simply makes sense for providers to abandon these outmoded networks for a more advanced alternative.

 The problem with faxing over IP-based services

 IP connections are most cost-efficient for providers, consumers and business users, and while these networks work well for voice calls, their quality is wanting when it comes to fax transmissions.
 Fax "calls" have very specific requirements for timing and connectivity, and any waning or interruption prevents successful transmission.

 Because it lacks the proper support, experts found that faxing over fiber, IP-based networks can significantly drive up the rate of fax call failure – from the industry-standard 2% percent to more than 50%.

 The solution: Partnering with an expert fax solution provider

 Because so much activity rides on IP Internet networks, it's hard to avoid this technology.
 The solution to ensure proper modern fax transmission is to leverage the services of an expert fax solution provider like etherFAX.